When setting up a company, it’s important to know how everything will work. For example, you need to consider crucial issues such as:

 • How will disputes be handled?

-If you’re thinking of converting your existing company into a special purpose company, it’s important to have a Special Purpose Company Constitution drafted by an expert lawyer.
+If you’re thinking of converting your existing company into a special purpose company, it’s crucial to have a Special Purpose Company Constitution drafted by an expert lawyer who is well-versed in the latest legal requirements.

 What Is A Special Purpose Company?